saigolem63063/ontologic-lock-A.L.Y.K/README.md

 # Ontological-Lock-"A.L.Y.K"
 "Repository dedicated to the analysis and documentation of the ALYK Ontological Lock and its radical implications for AI development and credibility."
+CRUCIAL: THESE TEXT FILES MUST IMPERATIVELY BE ENTERED INTO AN AI.

  The "A.L.Y.K Ontologic Lock" radical implications